 The U.S. underwriters and the international managers have entered into an intersyndicate agreement that provides for the coordination of their activities.
 Under the intersyndicate agreement, the U.S. underwriters and the international managers may sell shares of our common stock to each other for purposes of resale at the initial public offering price, less an amount not greater than the selling concession.
 Under the intersyndicate agreement, the U.S. underwriters and any dealer to whom they sell shares of our common stock will not offer to sell or sell shares to persons who are non-U.S. or non-Canadian persons, except in the case of transactions under the intersyndicate agreement.
-Similarly, the international managers and any dealer to whom they sell shares of our common stock will not offer to sell or sell shares or canadian persons or to persons they believe intend to resell or sell shares to be shares and any dealer to whom they sell shares of our common stock will not offer to sell or sell shares to persons who are non-U.S. or non-Canadian persons, except in the case of transactions under the intersyndicate agreement.
-Similarly, the international managers and any dealer to whom they sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common s the written consent of Merrill Lynch.
-Specifically, we and these other persons have agreed not to directly or indirectly:
+Similarly, the international managers and any dealer to whom they sell shares of our certain persons or to persons they believe intend to resell to persons under the intersyndicate agreement.
+Similarly, the international managers and any dealer to whom they sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our common stock will not offer to sell or sell shares of our co they believe intend to resell to U.S. persons or Canadian persons, except in the case of transactions under the terms of the intersyndicate agreement.